Angular momentum flux of twisted light in paraxial and nonparaxial regimes: Introduction

-The development of twisted light theory was initiated in 1992 by Yakov Zel'dovich and co-authors \cite{zeldovich} and independently by Antti Vasara and co-authors \cite{vasara}, who pointed out that electromagnetic waves can carry orbital angular momentum.
-A major step forward was made by J.~F.~Allen and his colleagues \cite{allen}, who provided the first detailed theoretical description of laser beams with orbital angular momentum in terms of Laguerre--Gaussian modes.
-Within the paraxial approximation, they derived expressions for the orbital angular momentum density and angular momentum flux for arbitrary polarization states, showing that the latter is proportional to $l+\sigma$, where $\sigma=\pm1$ corresponds to right- and left-circular polarization, respectively, and $\sigma=0$ to linear polarization.
+Early theoretical analyses of electromagnetic fields carrying angular momentum were given by Zel'dovich and co-authors \cite{zeldovich} and, independently, by Vasara and co-authors \cite{vasara}.
+In these studies the authors discussed electromagnetic field configurations carrying angular momentum.
+A major step forward was made by J.~F.~Allen and co-authors \cite{allen}, who established the modern paraxial description of laser beams with angular momentum in terms of Laguerre-Gaussian (LG) modes.
+Within the paraxial approximation, they derived expressions for the angular momentum density and angular momentum flux for arbitrary polarization states, showing that the latter is proportional to $l+\sigma$, where $\sigma=\pm1$ corresponds to right- and left-circular polarization, respectively, and $\sigma=0$ to linear polarization.
 Subsequently, in Ref.~\cite{nonparaxialAllen}, J.~F.~Allen and co-authors obtained a general nonparaxial expression for the angular momentum per unit length associated with a beam whose electric field is transverse and parametrized by a mode function $E(k)$ and a polarization state.
 Their result was formulated in terms of integrals over various field components, which must be evaluated for a specific choice of $E(k)$.
 The authors considered the LG beam as an example and provided an explicit expression for the angular momentum per unit length in the nonparaxial regime.